 A reduction of bond purchases would not only be a fiscal issue, but also a liquidity issue.
 It may cut the liquidity provided to banks and thus worsen the situation in countries (like Italy) where banks are in critical conditions.
 If this is the key concern, however, it is puzzling why it is being expressed now.
 Most of the liquidity created by the ECB’s QE Programme has not stayed within the borders of the country that purchased the bonds right from the beginning.
 This is visible in the ever-increasing Target-2 balances, which are approaching claims worth €1tn for Germany and €500bn of liabilities for Italy.
 The Deutsche Bundesbank was obligated to credit the money for bond purchases on recipients’ reserve accounts whenever the seller of the bonds wanted to receive its payment in Germany.

 This has implications for the wealth of individual countries.
-Whereas prior to QE Italy owed money to private investors in Rome, Frankfurt or London that had a due date and interest rate, it now owes the same amount to the rest of the Eurosystem, with an open-ended maturity for as long as reinvestments take place.
+Whereas prior to QE Italy owed money to private investors in Frankfurt, London or New York that had a due date and interest rate, it now owes the same amount to the rest of the Eurosystem, with an open-ended maturity for as long as reinvestments take place.

 This illustrates that QE was not as successful as believed.
-The real issue for the ECB governing council to address when discussing fiscal implications of reinvestment is the risk arising from the misallocation of liquidity and corresponding claims and liabilities of national central banks.
+The real issue for the ECB governing council to address when discussing fiscal implications of reinvestment is the risk arising from the misallocation of liquidity and corresponding claims and liabilities.
 If Italy exited the euro area and kept the purchased assets while not honouring the liabilities, this could lead to catastrophic losses for remaining member states.

 A settlement of these liabilities – broadly similar to the US Federal Reserve System’s interdistrict settlement accounts accounts – should be part of the ECB’s new reinvestment and rebalancing strategy.